Econ 11, Markets and Prices, 9:15 AM

-I will occasionally post student scores on the class web site.
+Your scores on problem sets, exams, and reports will be recorded on computer, and I will occasionally post them on the class web site.
 You will be assigned a number, and this will be shown rather than your name.
 If you don't wish to be included in this viewing, let me know.
 I am concerned with your success and progress, and will let you know your status on request.

 Grades and the criteria for evaluating your work.

 First midterm exam: 144 points (24 questions)

 Quizzes, problem sets 260 points

 total = 1000 points.